khanenyao/rszr/README.md

 ### Storybook

-For fast and comfortable developing this project includes Storybook.
+For fast and comfortable development this project includes a Storybook.

 ```bash
 $ yarn start storybook